rwaples/Copenhagen/Files/day2a.md

 	-GL 1 -doSaf 1 \
 	-doThetas 1 -pest Results/$POP.sfs &> /dev/null
 ```
-Then we need to index thess file and perform a sliding windows analysis using a window length of 50kbp and a step size of 10kbp.
+Then we need to index the file and perform a sliding windows analysis using a window length of 50kbp and a step size of 10kbp.
 ```
 POP=CHB
 echo $POP